-2. AGRICULTURE AND FOREST RESOURCES - 13 Land De agrino ref Fire Forest determining whether impacts to agricultural resources are significant vironmental effects, lead agencies may refer to the California Agricultural and Evaluation and Site Assessment Model (1997) prepared by the California pt. of Conservation as an optional model to use in assessing impacts on riculture and farmland.
-In determining whether impacts to forest resources, luding timberland, are significant environmental effects, lead agencies may be reto information compiled by the California Department of Forestry and the Protection regarding the state's inventory of forest land, including the rest and Range Assessment Project and the Forest Legacy Assessment being and forest carbon measurement methodology provided in Forest otocols adopted by the California Air Resources Board.
-Would the Project: YES: Potentially Significant Impact NO: Less Than Significant with Mitigation NO: Less Than Significant Impact NO: No Impact a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? х b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? х c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? x d) Result in the loss of forest land or conversion of forest land to non-forest use? x e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use? x
+2. AGRICULTURE AND FOREST RESOURCES In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Dept. of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
+In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board.
+Would the Project: NO: Less Than Significant Impact NO: No Impact a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? х b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? х c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? x d) Result in the loss of forest land or conversion of forest land to non-forest use? - х e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use? х